ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - setting good nominals on flow and enthalpy variables
 - avoiding redundant equations

+ASCEND's own scaling and FPROPS' internal scaling should be allowed to coexist, but they live at different layers:

+- ASCEND scaling controls the outer nonlinear solve
+- FPROPS scaling stabilizes the inner equilibrium computation

+The main requirement is that derivative callbacks presented to ASCEND must correspond to the physical, unscaled variables at the interface.
+Internal scaling should remain invisible outside the black-box.

 ## 12.4 Reference-state consistency

 This is a thermodynamic rather than numerical issue, but it affects